jjjilot/CS313/README.md

   - demonstrate facility with basic sorting algorithms, their procedures, and their complexity; and
   - demonstrate the ability to use the introduced data structures to develop efficient algorithms for some basic problems and compute the complexity for those algorithms.

-Taught by Prof. Thien Huu Nguyen at University of Oregon
+Taught by Prof. Thien Huu Nguyen at University of Oregon.